CPaladiya/Chirag-Paladiya/README.md

 ## Rough Road To My Calling

 > **Where there's a will, there's a way!**</br>
 Every single waking minute and 670+ relentless hours spent while working full time as a Mechanical Designer.
-On June 30 2021, I left my full-time job to chase the dream I have been seeing since last one year.
+On June 30 2021, I left my full-time job to chase my calling!
 Here is the road I followed to get here,

 | Name Of The Course | Approx. Hours | Approx. Weeks | Source | Start Date | End Date |